 A 12-step program is a structured step-by-step program to help you overcome destructive or problematic behaviour.
 The 12-Step programs have helped many people achieve abstinence.
-The 12-Step programs usually involves joining a group made up of peers, people who have had similar experiences to you or similar struggles with problematic behavior who want to change that behavior.
+The 12-Step programs usually involves joining a group made up of peers, people who have had similar experiences to you or similar struggles with problematic behaviour who want to change that behaviour.

 Some of the more well-known programs include AA, NA, and Gamblers Anonymous (GA).
 All these group follow the same 12 steps with the underpinning message that, “Addiction is incurable all we can do is fight it one day at a time”.

 The 12 step groups work because they are designed to help you feel connected.
 Joining a group you suddenly realise you are not alone.
 Often many of us deal with problematic behaviour by trying to cope alone, problematic drug use and the shame we feel can be isolating.
 12 step groups give you the chance to reach out and ask for help without the fear of being judged.
 By meeting other people who are managing their problematic behaviour you can develop the confidence that you need to make the changes to your life.

 Most 12 step programs are free or only ask for gold coin donation to cover the cost of tea and coffee.
 You can find 12 step support groups in nearly every country in the world on every day of the year.
 You can also join a join on line group if you can’t get to a meeting in person.
 Check out the link to online meetings.

 In Australia there are approximately 400 different 12 steps self-help groups that you can join for various different addictions and disorders.
 These include NA, Crystal Meth Anonymous (CMA), AA, Nar-Anon, Al-Anon, GA to name a few.